Aliases for POLH Gene

 GeneCards Summary for POLH Gene

-POLH (Polymerase (DNA Directed), Eta) is a Protein Coding gene.
-Diseases associated with POLH include xeroderma pigmentosum, variant type and polh-related xeroderma pigmentosum.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Repair.
-GO annotations related to this gene include damaged DNA binding and DNA-directed DNA polymerase activity.
-An important paralog of this gene is POLK.
+POLH (DNA Polymerase Eta) is a Protein Coding gene.
+Diseases associated with POLH include Xeroderma Pigmentosum, Variant Type and Skin Carcinoma.
+Among its related pathways are DNA Double-Strand Break Repair and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include damaged DNA binding and DNA-directed DNA polymerase activity.
+An important paralog of this gene is POLI.